-Ryanair rewards shareholders after profit soars
+Ryanair Rewards Shareholders After Profit Soars

-Irish no-frills airline Ryanair on Monday announced the start of regular dividends to shareholders after net profit surged 72 percent in its first half on higher fares and record traffic.
+(MENAFN- Jordan Times) LONDON - Irish no-frills airline Ryanair on Monday announced the start of regular dividends to shareholders after net profit surged 72 per cent in its first half on higher fares and record traffic.

 Profit after tax came in at 2.2 billion euros ($2.4 billion) in the six months to the end of September year-on-year, Ryanair said in a statement.